rentablecorp/integration_challenge/README.md

 The goal of this challenge is to create a python script that will retrieve and parse a tenant's ledger from Yardi and return their balance and if they are ready for disbursement.

 A tenant can have two types of transactions:
-* Charges need to be payed by the tenant.
+* Charges need to be paid by the tenant.
 They increase the balance.
 * Payments are made by the tenant.
 They decrease the balance.

 There are two requirements for a tenant to be ready for disbursement: